 With such a shift to be consumer-driven in 2021, how can businesses keep up?
-As consumers make it more and more apparent that they want to shop with brands that offer transparent communication across all platforms, some companies are lagging behind.
+As consumers make it more and more apparent that they want to shop with brands that offer transparent communication across all platforms, some companies lag.
 Some examples point to laggy, poorly designed websites, and others suggest the root cause is outdated products or services.

 So, what might the solution be?
 Simple: the omnichannel call center environment.

 First things first, an omnichannel contact center is NOT a multi-channel contact center.
 Despite both having multiple contact methods, the omnichannel approach utilizes a system that unifies the entire process and keeps things consistent across the board.
 For instance, if a consumer began a support ticket via phone, they could easily request to navigate to live chat functionality with the same agent and retain all of the information associated with their support query.